Can a Trustee Be a Beneficiary?

 Many settlors wish to name their lawyer as the trustee of their trust.
 After all, their lawyer likely has knowledge of their assets, knowledge about how to administer a trust and more.
 Naming a lawyer as trustee, however, can present a conflict of interest.

-Navigating trust administration can be challenging when the same person is a trustee and beneficiary.
+Navigating trust administration can be challenging when the trustee is also a beneficiary.
 Keystone’s experienced trust lawyers can provide both beneficiaries and trustees with the guidance and support they need to ensure the trust is administered fairly, despite conflicts of interest.
-Call us today to schedule your free consultation!
+Call us today to request a free consultation.